torchbox/wagtail-appengine-demo/README.md

 `./manage.py runserver`

-You should be able to log in to the Wagtail admin interface at http://127.0.0.1:8000/admin/ with the user details you have just created.
+The styling will be broken, but you should be able to log in to the Wagtail admin interface at http://127.0.0.1:8000/admin/ with the user details you have just created.

 ## Create a bucket for static content